jina-ai/clip-as-service/docs/user-guides/client.md

 | `port`   | The public port of the server                                                                                                                                                               | `51234`       |

-Jina AI provides a hosted service for CLIP models.
-Refer [here](hosting/by-jina#by-jina-python) for more details on how to connect to the hosted service.

 ## Encoding

 `clip_client` provides {func}`~clip_client.client.Client.encode` function that allows you to send sentences, images to the server in a streaming and sync/async manner.
 Encoding here means getting the fixed-length vector representation of a text or image.